INSIDE THE CONTENT WORLD

 ORGANIZATION EXECUTIVE

-AS AN ENTREPRENEURIAL LEADER, IN THE C-SUITE, THE NONPROFIT SECTOR AND ON A VARIETY OF MEDIA VENTURES, MARC HAS STAMPED HIS IMPRINT ON EXECUTIVE COMMUNICATIONS, MEDIA PROGRAMMING, STORY NARRATIVES AND ON-AIR TALENT PERSONALITIES, WHO ARE OF COURSE, THE PURVEYORS OF THE CONTENT.
-CURRENTLY, HE SERVES AS THE CHIEF BRAND OFFICER FOR THE AFRICAN AMERICAN LEADERSHIP FORUM IN MINNEAPOLIS, WHILE OVERSEEING A SPORTS BRANDING LIFESKILLS ONLINE COURSE, CALLED ATHLETE BRANDGUARD.
-PERIODICALLY HE LECTURES, THROUGHOUT THE U.S., ON CREATIVE STORYTELLING, WHILE SERVING DAILY AS AN ADVISOR TO MEDIA PROFESSIONALS AND CEO’S HE’S TRAINED ACROSS THE GLOBE.
+AS A LEADER, IN THE C-SUITE, THE NONPROFIT SECTOR AND ON A VARIETY OF MEDIA VENTURES, MARC HAS STAMPED HIS IMPRINT ON EXECUTIVE COMMUNICATIONS, MEDIA PROGRAMMING, STORY NARRATIVES AND MEDIA TALENT PERSONALITIES, WHO ARE OF COURSE, THE PURVEYORS OF THE CONTENT.
+EARLIER THIS YEAR HE RESIGNED FROM HIS FULL-TIME POSITION AS THE CHIEF BRAND OFFICER FOR THE AFRICAN AMERICAN LEADERSHIP FORUM IN MINNEAPOLIS.
+AS HE PREPARES FOR HIS NEXT VENTURE, TO ASSUME THE HELM OF A MAJOR MEDIA PROPERTY, HE LECTURES THROUGHOUT THE U.S., ON CREATIVE STORYTELLING, WHILE SERVING AS AN ADVISOR TO MEDIA PROFESSIONALS AND CEO’S HE HAS TRAINED ACROSS THE GLOBE.
+MARC’S GUIDANCE, COACHING AND TUTORIALS HAVE POSITIVELY IMPACTED MORE PROFESSIONAL COMMUNICATORS, THAN ANY OTHER SINGLE PERSON.
+HE PROVIDE’S EXECUTIVE COUNSEL TO ORGANIZATION’S SEEKING CRISIS COMMUNICATIONS ADVICE AND HOW TO MAXIMIZE STORYTELLING THROUGH INTEGRATED MARKETING.
+HE PUBLISHED A THRIVING, ONLINE COURSE CALLED ATHLETE BRANDGUARD.
 MARC’S PERSONAL GOAL IS TO OWN AND OPERATE A TV NETWORK ONE DAY.
-ALL OF HIS WORK IS ROOTED IN JOURNALISM, HIS DETERMINATION TO SEND A STORY AND SCULPT IT, SO THAT IT REACHES THE WIDEST AUDIENCE POSSIBLE.
-A PROPONENT OF THE BENEFITS OF SOCIAL MEDIA, HE BELIEVES THERE’S A FALSE SENSE OF INFLUENCE ATTACHED TO IT, WHICH IS WHY HE FINDS LITTLE VALUE IN VANITY METRICS.
+ALL OF HIS WORK IS ROOTED IN JOURNALISM, HIS EMINENCE IN SCULPTING A STORY IN A VARIETY OF PLATFORMS AND TRANSMITTING IT, SO THAT IT REACHES THE WIDEST AUDIENCE POSSIBLE, TO EXERT INFLUENCE.

 EXECUTIVE INFLUENCE